CSA Programs

 CSA Member Agreement

-1. As a CSA member, I am responsible for picking up my produce on the designated pickup day/time (Wednesdays from 4-6pm).
+1. As a CSA member, I am responsible for picking up my produce on the designated pickup day/time.
 If I cannot pick up my produce during the scheduled time, I will make arrangements to have someone pick it up on my behalf, or will let the farm manager know that my share is to be donated that week.
-(If you are simply running late and would like your share set aside for you to pick up later that evening, the farm manager can accommodate if you get in touch by phone before the end of pickup at 6pm.)
+(If you are simply running late and would like your share set aside for you to pick up later that evening, the farm manager can accommodate if you get in touch by phone before the end of pickup.)
 Due to storage and staff limitations, SCF cannot make accommodations for share pickups on days/times other than Wednesday evenings.

 2. I understand that if my produce is not picked up within the designated time, it will be donated to a charity of SCF’s choice.